abrahamchanUBC/assignment4/README.md

 ## Tasks

 1. **Fetch products from server using AJAX:** (2 points) You will initialize your **product** variable by making an AJAX call to the following url.
 The **cart** variable should follow the same structure as the previous assignments - you should not make any changes to it.
+When calculating the total price of the products in the cart, use the price information from the products array.
   ```
   https://cpen400a.herokuapp.com/products